Indianapolis 500 drivers, race time and how to watch

 “Qualifying at Indy is a thing,” Patrick wrote in an Instagram post.
 “It’s special.
 Stressful.
 Rewarding.
 Depressing.
 Scary.
 Easy.
 Fast.
 It can change from day to day.
 Lap to lap.
 Year to year.
 You just never know....so I don’t take the good days for granted.”

-She added, “Feeling pretty grateful to come back after 7 years and qualify 7th.”

-Helio Castroneves is also set to take part.
-He’ll be chasing a record-tying fourth 500 win from the No. 8 starting spot next to Patrick.
+Helio Castroneves is also among this year's drivers: he's chasing a record-tying fourth 500 win from the No. 8 starting spot next to Patrick.

 Who was the 2017 winner?